felippe-regazio/logflake/README.md

 fire(level?: string, args?: any): chain
 ```

 When using references, you can use `fire` to trigger the referenced log.
 When using `fire`, you also gets a new log function.
 The `level` parameter on this function overrides the original log level, and the `args` increments the original parameters.
+If you dont specify a level for `fire()`, "log" will be used by default.
 For example:

 ```js
 const logError = log('quiet', 'Unexpected error');